▶ Yes, hair transplants work.

-It’s not uncommon for patients with hair loss, especially pattern baldness, to question the risks and effectiveness of hair transplant surgeries.
+It’s not uncommon for patients with hair loss, especially male pattern baldness, to question the risks and effectiveness of hair transplant surgeries.

 As a dermatologist who has treated over 50,000 patients, I haven’t yet treated a hair transplant patient that didn’t ask the question: